chenzhivis/Bank-Telemarketing-Outcome-Prediction-and-Decision-Support/README.md

 (2) develop machine learning models that can help bank or bank tellers to predict response of the clients;

-(3) analyzed the different business scenarios, based on evaluation results of various models, interpreted different metrics for different business situations, make suggestions to bank or bank tellers regarding how to use models.
+(3) analyzed different business scenarios, based on evaluation results of various models, interpreted different metrics for different business situations, make suggestions to bank or bank tellers regarding how to use models.

 ## Resources of data:
 The resource of data is from Kaggle.com